 The Best Dog Beds for Shelties

 A good dog bed is a worthwhile investment for your Sheltie, who doesn't just sleep at night, but naps regularly throughout the daytime too.
-The right bed can help him regulate his body temperature, sleep more comfortably, and provide security if he's a nervous Sheltie.
+The best dogs beds help regulate body temperature, provide security, and offer maximum comfort.